MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-members-dynamic.md

 - Global Azure cloud (not available in specialized clouds, such as Azure Government or Microsoft Azure operated by 21Vianet)

 > [!NOTE]
 > Dynamic membership rules for administrative units requires a Microsoft Entra ID P1 license for each unique user that is a member of one or more dynamic administrative units.
 You don't have to assign licenses to users for them to be members of dynamic administrative units, but you must have the minimum number of licenses in the Microsoft Entra organization to cover all such users.
 For example, if you had a total of 1,000 unique users in all dynamic administrative units in your organization, you would need at least 1,000 licenses for Microsoft Entra ID P1 to meet the license requirement.
-No license is required for devices that are members of a dynamic device administrative unit.
+No license is required for devices that are members of an administrative unit for a dynamic membership group for devices.

 For more information, see [Prerequisites to use PowerShell or Graph Explorer](prerequisites.md).